 Some of you might have heard the rumor that the Tsukiji Fish Market is now gone.
-But actually, only a part of the Tsukiji Fish Market, which is called ‘inner market’, has moved to Toyosu and the rest of the market remains the same.
+But actually, only a part of the Tsukiji Fish Market, which is called the ‘inner market’, has moved to Toyosu and the rest of the market remains the same.
 The new market in Toyosu is about 10 minutes away by car, and if you use a bus and walk combined, you will reach there in 20 minutes.

 At the former inner market of Tsukiji, the famous tuna auction used to be held in the early morning.
 You can see this tuna auction in the Toyosu Market now, although you’ll need to win the lottery ticket to watch the auction at the observation deck.

-At the ‘outer market’ of Tsukiji, on the other hand, it’s still intact and you can find about 400 vibrant shops in the streets.
-The Tsukiji Market still attracts many locals and tourists as well as the wholesalers for the fresh and seasonal foods every day.
+The ‘outer market’ of Tsukiji, on the other hand, it’s still intact and you can find about 400 vibrant shops in the streets.
+The Tsukiji Market still attracts many locals and tourists as well as the wholesalers for fresh and seasonal foods every day.
 It gets quite busy especially for the new years holidays as it is the best place for preparing all the important ingredients for the New Year’s celebration.